waimea-jrainbow/200DTD-DnD-listings/docs/0-requirements.md

 ### Impact / Considerations

 I will need to make sure I am following standard conventions (e.g. placement of menus, etc.), making the behavior of the outcome logical and familiar, providing the end-user with a clear route forwards (and back out, if needed), always making it obvious to the end-user what is happening.
+This will impact the project in that I will keep going to my end-user and giving them a chance to navigate the interface in order to get feedback on how usable it is

 ## Functionality
+The functionality implications of a digital technology or digital outcome (e.g. a website) relate to how well it works for the end-user, in terms of meeting its intended purpose.

 ### Relevance to the System

-This implication is relevant as any system should function well as if it doesn't the user won't enjoy the experience of using the interface and therefore won't use it in the future.
+This implication is relevant as any system should function well in relation to its intended function as if it doesn't the user won't enjoy the experience of using the interface and therefore won't use it in the future.

 ### Impact / Considerations

-Replace this text with an explanation of what you will need to consider moving forward and how the project will be impacted by this implication.
+I will need to consider whether the interface fulfills the intended purpose and need.
+I will need to make sure the interface meets the user requirements.
+This will impact my project as I will keep going to my end-user and giving them a chance to use the interface in order to get feedback on how well it functions and how well it solves the problems it aims to.

-## Aesthetic implications
+## End-user

-Replace this text with a clear explanation of what the implication means.
+The end-user implications of a digital technology or digital outcome (e.g. a website) are connected to the specific needs of the end-user and how their needs are met.

 ### Relevance to the System

-Replace this text with an explanation of why the implication is relevant to this particular project.
+This implication is relevant as my solution is for a group of end-users with a very specific interest and the people span many ages, background and educations so I need to make system that caters for all

 ### Impact / Considerations

-Replace this text with an explanation of what you will need to consider moving forward and how the project will be impacted by this implication.
+Make sure I consider that the used aesthetic will be pleasing for everyone.
+Make sure the interface is easy to understand for anyone.
+Make sure the interface works on all devices.
+This will impact the project as I will need to check that the interface works on all devices.
+I need to be in constant communication with my end-user to ensure the interface solves the problem and work well for the end-user.

-## End-user implications
+## Aesthetic

-Replace this text with a clear explanation of what the implication means.
+The aesthetic implications of a digital technology or digital outcome (e.g. a website) relate to how it looks in terms of design.

 ### Relevance to the System

-Replace this text with an explanation of why the implication is relevant to this particular project.
+This implication is relevant as any system should look good in relation to its intended user as if it doesn't the user won't enjoy the experience of using the interface and therefore won't use it in the future.

 ### Impact / Considerations

-Replace this text with an explanation of what you will need to consider moving forward and how the project will be impacted by this implication.
+I will need to consider whether the design appeals to my end-users and follows conventions.
+I will need to consider how well colour, font and positioning have been used This will impact my project as I will keep going to my end-user and giving them a chance to use the interface in order to get feedback on whether it is visually appealing and if positioning makes sense.

-## Intellectual Property Implications
+## Accessibility

-Replace this text with a clear explanation of what the implication means.
+The accessibility implications of a digital technology or digital outcome (e.g. a website) involve ensuring it is available to, and can be used by, all end-users, regardless of their abilities.

 ### Relevance to the System

-Replace this text with an explanation of why the implication is relevant to this particular project.
+This implication is relevant as my solution is for a group of end-users from many ages, backgrounds and educations so I need to make system that caters for all

 ### Impact / Considerations

-Replace this text with an explanation of what you will need to consider moving forward and how the project will be impacted by this implication.
+I will need to consider whether all end-users can access the content and functionality such as those with impaired vision, colour-blindness, dyslexia, etc.
+I will need to consider whether the interface can be accessed on a range of devices.